Sickle Cell Disease | Symptoms & Causes

 - Additional blood tests

-In addition, using genetic testing, we are able to identify the specific type of sickle cell disease as well as your child’s unique genetic variations.
+In addition, using genetic testing, we can identify the specific type of sickle cell disease as well as your child’s unique genetic variations.

 Certain newborn screening tests are done within the first few days of life on every baby born in the U.S. to detect serious, life-threatening diseases.
 A hemoglobin electrophoresis is a newborn screening blood test that can determine if your child is a carrier of sickle cell trait or has sickle cell disease.